 This particular Malibu was built with some interesting options however; it left the factory with a 4-speed and air-conditioning, but no radio.
 There’s a Baldwin Chevrolet decal on the rear of the car, but the seller, whose owned the car for eight years, has no way of knowing if it was actually sold through the famed dealership.
 Under the hood, you’ll catch a glimpse of a chromed-out 350ci. small block of unknown origins and specs.

-The wagon has several modifications including; a Hurst shifter, dual/dual exhaust tips from a second-generation Firebird, and “SS” emblems from a fourth-generation Camaro.
+The wagon has several modifications including; a Hurst shifter, dual exhaust from a second-generation Firebird, and “SS” emblems from a fourth-generation Camaro.
 Rollers are a set of Ralley wheels from an earlier Chevy model.
 The whole car appears to be really clean, and despite that fact it’s pretty geeky right now, it offers the buyer a lot of potential.